the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 }
 ~~~~~~~

 In this example, we see a **class declaration** for a class with the name Person.
-After a class declaration, we can use this class with the `new` keyword to create an **instance**, in this case a person instance or instance of Person, from it:
+After a class declaration, we can use this class with the reserved `new` keyword to create an **instance**, in this case a person instance or instance of Person, from it:

 {title="index.js",lang="javascript"}
 ~~~~~~~